ConesaLab/MOSim/README.md

 If you used MOSim for your research, please cite:

-- Martínez C, Monzó C, Conesa A, Tarazona S (2022).
+- Monzó C, Martínez C, Arzalluz-Luque A, Febbo A, Conesa A, Tarazona S (2023).
 MOSim: Multi-Omics Simulation (MOSim).
-R package version 1.14.0, https://github.com/ConesaLab/MOSim.
+R package version 2.0, https://github.com/ConesaLab/MOSim.